 - Celebrating Mother's Day with Wine, Steak, Cheese, and Love

-Amongst diets like the Mediterranean Diet, the Keto Diet, and Whole30, plant-based eating has recently become a popular lifestyle choice for many people.
-Although we love plants and know the importance of including them in our daily diets, we also know the significance of including a variety of other foods including some of the most demonized foods like beef, full-fat dairy, salt, and whole eggs.
-Over the years, these four foods have unfortunately earned a bad reputation, which is why we are here to explain that you should not fear these foods, but rather why they are actually (dare we say it) good for you.
+Amongst diets like the Mediterranean, Keto, and Whole30, plant-based eating has recently become a popular lifestyle choice for many people.
+Although we love plants and know the importance of including them in our daily diets, we also know the significance of having a variety of other foods.
+These foods include some demonized foods, like beef, full-fat dairy, salt, and whole eggs.
+Over the years, these four foods have earned a bad reputation.
+We are here to explain that you should not fear these foods!

 The quality of red meat determines whether or not it’s bad for you.

-As a beef brand, we often hear consumers say they no longer eat red meat because it’s bad for their health.
-However, it’s really the quality of the red meat that matters most.
-When it comes to eating red meat, it’s critical to take into consideration the quality of your beef.
-Unfortunately, quality is often overlooked.
-The quality of your beef is what determines which health benefits (or health detriments) show up in your overall health.
-This is why all of our beef is grass-fed and grass-finished and sourced straight from Australia and New Zealand where nutrient-rich grasses grow year-round.
-When it comes to quality and taste, elements like climate, region and soil matter, which is why we instinctively take these factors into consideration so you don’t have to.
+As a beef brand, we often hear consumers say they no longer eat red meat because it’s terrible for their health.
+However, it’s the quality of the red meat that matters most.
+When it comes to eating red meat, it’s critical to consider the quality of your beef.
+Unfortunately, people tend to overlook quality.
+The quality of your beef determines which health benefits (or health detriments) show up in your overall health.
+This is why all of our beef is grass-fed, grass-finished, and sourced straight from Australia, New Zealand, and parts of the U.S., where nutrient-rich grasses grow year-round.
+When it comes to quality and taste, elements like climate, region, and soil matter, which is why we instinctively consider these factors, so you don’t have to.